-When you complete your enrolment form to join the UBC Staff Pension Plan, you will be asked to designate a primary beneficiary.
-If you have a spouse, you will be required to submit proof of age documents for both your spouse and yourself at the time of enrolment.
+After you have been enrolled in the SPP, it is important to complete a Beneficiary Designation Form and return the form to the Pension Administration Office.
+If you have a spouse, you will be required to submit proof of age documents for both your spouse and yourself.

 Changing Your Beneficiary Designation

 Changes in your life may occur that mean you may need to change your primary and/or contingent beneficiary on file.
-In order to change your beneficiary, you are required to complete a Beneficiary Change/Add Form.
+In order to change your beneficiary, simply fill out a new Beneficiary Designation Form.
 Please complete and sign this form and submit it to the UBC Pension Administration Office.
 Your beneficiary must be your spouse unless your spouse elects to waive their entitlement.
 The following are life changes that may require you to change your beneficiary:

 - newly married / common-law spouse

 To confirm the change, your beneficiary information is available by signing into myPension with your UBC Campus Wide Login.

 In the Event of Death

 In the event that one of your beneficiaries dies, you should review and update your beneficiary information, if required.
 If your primary beneficiary dies, contact the UBC Pension Administration Office.
 Depending on the life cycle of your pension benefit you may or may not need to update your beneficiary designation.